Lezhë

 Lezhë ([ˈlɛʒə], Lezha) is a city in the Republic of Albania and seat of Lezhë County and Lezhë Municipality.
+It is one of Albania's oldest continuously inhabited cities, with roughly 2,400 years of recorded history.

 One of the main strongholds of the Labeatai, the earliest of the fortification walls of Lezhë are of typical Illyrian construction and are dated to the late 4th century BC.
 Lezhë was one of the main centres of the Illyrian kingdom.
 During the conflicts with Macedon, it was captured by Philip V becoming the Macedonian outlet to the Adriatic Sea.
 The city was later recovered by the Illyrians.
 It was subjected to Rome after the Roman-Illyrian wars and the fall of Gentius' realm.
 Lezhë was the site of the League of Lezhë where Skanderbeg united the Albanian lords in the fight against the Ottoman Empire.

 Name

 The city is mentioned in ancient sources as Lissós (Ancient Greek: Λισσός) and Lissus (Latin: Lissus, Lissum).
 It is also attested in numismatic material.
-The ethnicon ΛΙΣΣΙΤΑΝ /LISSITAN/ is found on coin inscriptions of the Hellenistic era.
-It is considered a Greek toponym, deriving from the Greek λισσός /lissós/, meaning 'smooth, smooth rock, gruff'.
+The ethnicon ΛΙΣΣΙΤΑΝ Lissitan is found on coin inscriptions of the Hellenistic era.
+It is considered a Greek toponym, deriving from the Greek λισσός lissós, meaning 'smooth, smooth rock, gruff'.

 The ancient name Lissus evolved into its modern form Lezhë (archaic: Lesh) through Albanian sound changes.
 In Turkish, the town is known as Leş or Eşim and in Italian as Alessio.
 Lezhë is also known as Alise, Alexiensis, Eschenderari, or Mrtav.

 History

 Early history

-From the early Mycenaean period (1600-1450 BC) a free exchange pattern is confirmed with the centres of Mycenaean Greece as seen by various swords (C and D type) unearthed in Lezhë.
+Various swords (C and D type) unearthed in Lezhë are attributed to a free exchange pattern between the locals and the centres of Mycenaean Greece from the early Mycenaean period (1600-1450 BC).
 The earliest human constructions have an Illyrian character and appear on the site from the Late Bronze Age and Early Iron Age.
 The settlement with its fortifications was built on a 413-metre-high mountain, the Mal i Shëlbuemit, from at least the 8th century BC, and was located near the mouth of the Drin river.